atpar/claims-token/README.md

 The claims token is realized by reimplementing the transfer functions to do the necessary accounting on two additional mappings (`processedFunds` & `claimedFunds`).
 A `uint256` is introduced to track the total amount of funds sent to the token contract (`receivedFunds`).

+### Calculation of the available funds
+In the following calculations "claimed " means that funds have been processed and are safe to be withdrawn by an authorized user.
+The term "unclaimable" means that an amount has already been processed and cannot be claimed by a user anymore.

+__Terms:__
+`balance_A` -> Balance of token owner A
+`claimedFunds_A` -> Amount of funds owned by A that is already claimed
+`receivedFunds` -> Total cummulative sum of funds received for distribution (monotonously rising)
+`processedFunds_A`-> This value tracks the amount of funds for which a user has already claimed their portion of the cash flow
+`unprocessedFunds_A` -> Represents the amount of funds for which a user holds a claim but that were not yet processed
+`ownershipFraction_A` -> Percentage of cash-flow that can be claimed by A
+`totalSupply`-> Total and immutable amount of minted tokens
+`availableFunds_A` -> The amount of funds token holder A can withdraw

+__Calculations:__
+The ownership fraction is the balance relative to the total suplly.
+`ownershipFraction_A = balance_A/totalSupply`

+The available funds are calculated as the sum of the unprocessed funds and the claimed funds.
+Unprocecced funds are calculated by multiplying the ownership fraction with the difference between the total received funds and the fund that have already been considered for a user (`processedFunds`)

+`unprocessedFunds_A = ownershipFraction_A * (receivedFunds-processedFunds_A)`
+`availableFunds_A = unprocessedFunds_A + claimedFunds_A`

 ## Example
 Total supply: 100 tokens
 Initial distribution: Alice owns 100 token and Bob owns 0 tokens.
 0 funds received.